 This fact illuminates an interesting switch as to the idea of fertility.
 The Bible portrays fertility as a great privilege and joy.
 In fact, in 1 Samuel we witness Hannah profusely praying for a child.
 However, today it is the exact reverse as there exists a trend in which people are “praying” to not get pregnant.
 Sadly, society today views children as a penalty we need to avoid.
 Obama once said that if his daughter makes a mistake (gets pregnant), “I don want her punished with a baby.”
 Yes, really a baby is now a punishment?
 How sad.

-The reason for this strange paradox is because society is so fixated on the fact that people make sex that we have forgotten the more important and obvious fact that sex makes people.
+The reason for the strange paradox where we embrace all-natural in everything except sex is because society is so fixated on the fact that people make sex that we have forgotten the more important and obvious fact that sex makes people.
 But, we’ve redesigned sex with contraception so that it no longer makes people, but merely provides us with brief, cheap thrills.
 However, as Mary Eberstandt articulates in her book, Adam and Eve after the Pill, this sexual revolution that redesigned sex has inflicted a tsunami of damage to the human experience that includes: increase in divorce, porn consumption, sex trafficking, STD’s, rape, drug and alcohol consumption, fatherless homes, abortions, gender confusion, and numerous other psychological issues.

 In short, contraception has caused more harm than good.
 In fact, recent studies have made the connection that as contraception has increased the number of early miscarriages has increased.
 Here, research illuminates that long-term contraception likely causes miscarriages in that contraceptives (especially the pill) train the physiology of the human body to be a hostile environment for life.
 Even if one scoffs as the scientific correlation of contraception and miscarriages, the logical connection is tight and offers little room to escape.
 Logic communicates that if you tell nature no to life through contraception don’t be surprised if nature, in turn, tells you no to life through miscarriage.
 In this sense, nature is doing the very thing the contraceptive user does – blocks life.
 If anything this grim correlation should wipe the contraceptive smile off our culture’s face.